h4seeb-cmd/CSA-BLOG/_posts/2024-04-15-AlgorhythmicReflection.md

 ### Planning
 Our planning was pretty bad, with us needing to work on actually coordinate and get on our stuff.

+# Things We Did Right Compared to Others
+- Music!
+That was me, I spent some time finding fitting music which made the atmosphere of the performace better, and judges liked it.
+- EMOTION!
+Although Rohin didn't memorize his lines, he had a lot of energy in his delivery, which more than made up for his lack of memorization work.
+Bharghav did a good job with his comedic relief delivery as well.

+# Things We Did Wrong
+- Overall performace.
+Rohin didn't memorize his lines, had to read from his phone, and some things went on for too long or too short.
+- As previously said, due to bad communication and issues with interpersonal team relationships, our practices were definitely a struggle.
+Other teams had a much smoother time with their practices.

 # Videos: